leoflur/leoflur/README.md

 ## Hi there 👋

-Hi, I’m Leo Fleury — a Cognitive Science major specializing in Machine Learning at UC San Diego.
+I’m Leo Fleury — a Cognitive Science major specializing in Machine Learning at UC San Diego.
 I’m currently in my fourth year and plan to pursue a Master’s in Business Analytics at UCSD’s Rady School of Management (2025–2026).
 I’m passionate about solving complex problems with data and applying analytical thinking to drive real-world business decisions.

 ## 🔧 Skills